 For most teachers, lunch time is never glamorous.
 While an hour for lunch may seem luxurious, it’s always spent in line at the copy machine, trying to grade work, returning a phone call, or with students finishing work that wasn’t done earlier in the day.
-Treat your teacher by finding out their favorite nearby restaurant that delivers to school and purchase a gift certificate.
-This can be used for lunch or one of the days where they have to be at school until late at night.
-A restaurant gift certificate is great for days where there are parent teacher conferences and other events that require teachers to be at school for long hours before heading home.
+Treat your teacher by finding out their favorite nearby restaurant that delivers to school and purchase a gift certificate or a gift card to Uber Eats, Postmates, GrubHub, Domino’s, etc. Gift cards can be a great pick me up on a hard day or a long day with staff meetings or conferences that keep them at school until late at night.

 If you’re collecting funds for a class gift, treat your teacher to something that would be a decadent surprise.
 An Edible Arrangement delivered to school not only is a healthy treat but becomes the talk of the staff lounge or if you want to give a gift that they can enjoy a bit longer, why not give have fruit from Harry and David delivered to school each month for three months?